Phuchoang2004/Phuchoang2004/README.md

 # Hi, I'm Mai Hoàng Phúc

 ### About Me
-A passionate and dedicated third-year student at **Bách Khoa TPHCM, Khoa Khoa Học Máy Tính**.
+A passionate and dedicated third-year student at **University of Technology Ho Chi Minh City, Computer Science Major**.
 With a strong foundation in computer science and a keen interest in solving complex problems, the goal is to become a proficient Software Engineer.
 A continuous learner, always ready to embrace new challenges and technologies in the field of software development.

 ### Education
 - **University of Technology Ho Chi Minh City**